Pennsylvania Railroad class M1: History

-A single prototype, #6699, was built in 1923 at the railroad's Altoona Works.
+A single prototype, #4700 (later renumbered 6699), was built in 1923 at the railroad's Altoona Works.
 It spent three years in testing, including all kinds of main line service as well as a session on the railroad's static test plant.
 Having received favorable reports, a further 200 were ordered from commercial locomotive builders; 175 from the Baldwin Locomotive Works and 25 from Lima Locomotive Works.
 Breaking with the PRR tradition of random locomotive numbering, these were numbered in a solid block from #6800-#6999.

 In 1930, 100 more were ordered; this class M1a had several improvements.
 Instead of separate cylinder block and smokebox saddle castings, the M1a had a one-piece casting (first seen on the K5 Pacific) with inside steam delivery pipes, instead of the outside, visible pipes of the M1.
 A Worthington feedwater heater was installed, with a boxlike mixing chamber behind the stack.
 Twin cross-compound air compressors were hung next to each other on the left side, instead of the single compressor of the M1.
 The M1a locomotives had larger tenders than the previous locomotives.

 The M1a locomotives were intended for passenger as well as freight service, and some bore decorative gold-leaf lining on tender and cab sides, but they proved better suited to freight work, and extensive electrification saw a surplus of K4s locomotives available for passenger trains.
 While they were mostly used on freight, their dual service purpose entitled them to have smokebox mounted keystone shaped numberplates.
 Freight engines on the Pennsy had circular numberplates.

 The twin cross-compound air compressors on the side of the M1a.